2nd Place at Telluride Bluegrass Band Competition!

 Sol Chase, Everett Wren, David Rabinowicz and Taylor Turner discovered that magic the first time they shared a stage together, when Chase hired them all by chance for a bluegrass gig in Austin in 2022.
 From the first couple songs, they had what musicians sometimes call “stage telepathy.”

-Leaning into their love of bluegrass, folk, jazz, Celtic and rock idioms, they honed an Americana-oriented, bluegrass-steeped sound that’s built on rich traditions, yet boldly exploratory.
-That sound takes flight on their self-produced debut album, Daydream, recorded at Austin’s fabled Arlyn Studios — where Willie Nelson’s influence fills every nook and cranny, inspiring four virtuosos to go where the music took them.
-The 16-track album will be available in June 2025, with a release show at Austin’s 04 Center and a tour of the us to follow.
+Leaning into their love of bluegrass, folk, jazz, Celtic and rock idioms, they peddle an Americana-oriented, bluegrass-steeped sound that’s built on rich traditions, yet boldly exploratory.
+That sound took flight on their self-produced debut album, Daydream, recorded at Austin’s fabled Arlyn Studios — where Willie Nelson’s influence fills every nook and cranny, inspiring four virtuosos to go where the music took them.
+The 16-track album released in June 2025.

 Even the band’s name is a verbal reference to something like a group hug.
 The phrase came from the late Yonder Mountain String Band frontman and jamgrass luminary Jeff Austin.
 Austin once proclaimed that the vibe he received from a connected audience felt like moving through “a big love car wash.”